-^{1.} A portion of the Total Target Annual Incentive for Mr. Carroll is tied to the performance for the network which he has oversight of.
+- A portion of the Total Target Annual Incentive for Mr. Carroll is tied to the performance for the network which he has oversight of.
 The Company does not disclose the performance goals and actuals for its performance plans tied to a portion of the portfolio as these data are not publicly disclosed and would provide insights to competitors that could harm our business.
-When they were established at its March 2021 meeting, the Committee considered the performance targets for the 2021 performance year difficult to attain, while appropriate for the current economic environment.
+When they were established at its March 2021 meeting, the Committee considered the performance targets for the 2021 performance year difficult to attain, while appropriate for the current economic environment. - 2.
+Mr. Carroll's base salary and annual incentive target are prorated to account for the change that took place in May 2021.

-2021 ONGOING LONG-TERM INCENTIVE TARGETS
+3 2021 ONGOING LONG-TERM INCENTIVE TARGETS